softwareQinc/qpp/README.md

 The current version of the repository has a `CMakeLists.txt` configuration file for building using `cmake` (`cmake` needs to be installed).
-To build the project using `cmake`, I recommend an out-of-source build, i.e., from the root of the project, type
+To build the project using `cmake`, I recommend an out-of-source build, i.e., from the root of the project (where `./include` is located), type

     mkdir ./build
     cd ./build